OpenSourceJava/Java-Mutli-Utility/README.md

 the current password is : password123;

-version 1.1 is now available not a huge update feature wise but fixed and refacered almost all the dialogs
+version 1.1 is now available not a huge update feature wise but fixed and refactered all the dialogs and and other code.

 downloads: